OSU-CS290-Sp2017/final-project-sikihaja/README.md

 Allow the user to pick the fade rate of the curve (Alec)<br />
 GUI/Drawing enhancements, geometrical shapes (Jared)<br />
 Various design improvements (Burton)<br />

+'Snapshot' image stored in a JSON file, able to be called up by a user.<br />